In the 2014 Scottish independence referendum, the No campaign won by 55 per cent to 45.

 Scottish independence polling since the referendum

-The first poll after the vote, conducted in October 2014 showed 49 per cent support for Yes and only 45 per cent for No. Since then 11 polls have shown a lead for Scottish independence.
+The first poll after the vote, conducted in October 2014 showed 49 per cent support for Yes and only 45 per cent for No.

 What affected people’s answers?